sergmudrea/PentaFrame/README.md

 At its heart, Penta OS is an **aggregator** and **orchestrator**.
 It indexes packages from dozens of repositories (APT, AUR, RPM Fusion, PyPI, Homebrew, Flathub, GitHub, and more) and, when you ask for a piece of software, automatically selects the best source, creates an isolated container with the correct environment, installs the package, and integrates it seamlessly into your desktop — complete with icons, shortcuts, and hardware access.

+The current GUI (Penta Store) is a **prototype** that demonstrates the concept and works with the Resolver API.
+It will be replaced with a full Qt6/KDE‑native store in the upcoming releases.

-Penta OS is designed for the **PentaFrame** modular hardware platform but runs on any ARM64 (and soon x86_64) device, from Raspberry Pi to powerful workstations.
+Penta OS is designed for the **PentaFrame** modular hardware platform but runs on any ARM64 (and x86_64) device, from Raspberry Pi to powerful workstations.

 ---

 ## Key Features

-- **Universal Package Manager**: Install software from APT, AUR, RPM, PyPI, npm, Homebrew, Snap, Flatpak, AppImage, GitHub, and even Windows executables.
+- **Universal Package Manager**: Install software from APT, AUR, RPM, PyPI, npm, Homebrew, Flatpak, Snap, AppImage, GitHub, and even Windows executables.
-- **One‑Click Installation**: The Penta Store GUI offers a unified app catalog, ranking packages by version, popularity, and compatibility.
+- **One‑Click Installation**: The Penta Store GUI (prototype) and `penta` CLI offer a unified interface.
+All applications appear in the system menu after install.
-- **Smart Containerisation**: Every non‑base application runs in its own container (using Distrobox + balenaEngine), keeping your system clean and secure.
+- **Smart Containerisation**: Every non‑base application runs in its own container (Distrobox + Docker), keeping your system clean and secure.
 - **Windows App Support**: Run x86_64 Windows applications on ARM64 via integrated Box64 + Wine + DXVK — at near‑native speed.
 - **Cross‑Architecture**: Automatic multi‑arch handling (binfmt_misc, qemu‑user, Box64) makes ARM and x86 binaries coexist.
 - **Hardware Passthrough**: RF modules, GPUs, USB devices, and NVMe storage are automatically made available to containers that need them.
 - **Mode Switcher**: Instantly transform your device into a phone, desktop, pentest platform, router, smart home hub, or AI node.
 - **Btrfs + Snapper**: Instant snapshots and one‑command rollback protect you from bad installations.
-- **Hardened Security**: TPM‑backed measured boot, AppArmor, seccomp filters, per‑app encryption, and a physical kill‑switch for radios.
+- **Hardened Security**: Unix socket API, TPM‑backed measured boot, AppArmor, seccomp filters, per‑app encryption, and a physical kill‑switch for radios.
 - **Extensible Repository System**: Teach Penta OS to use **any** new package source (private PPA, corporate Artifactory, niche format) by writing a simple YAML plugin — no code changes needed.

 ---